 As one of the world’s biggest tech companies and the second most valuable brand, Google has emerged as a perfect platform for success for any of their new ventures.
 However, we have to consider Google’s long, and troubled history with social media.
-While Google has been wildly successful in so many technological endeavors that define the world today, social media has always been a sore spot for them.
+While Google has been wildly successful in so many technological endeavours that define the world today, social media has always been a sore spot for them.
 They have tried to establish a presence in this field on multiple occasions, each marked by failure or disappointment.

-Google tried to pioneer location based social interactions with platforms such as Dodgeball and Latitude, both of which ended up as tremendous failures.
+Google tried to pioneer location-based social interactions with platforms such as Dodgeball and Latitude, both of which ended up as tremendous failures.
 Twitter Inc. (NYSE:TWTR) and Facebook Inc. (NASDAQ:FB) competitor Google Buzz was also doomed to fail from the start due to its forced integration with Gmail and privacy concerns.
 However, perhaps the most painful for Google was the failure of its social media platform Orkut.
 A strong competitor to Facebook and Myspace during the nascent days of social media, Orkut almost made it big.
 In fact, it even managed to amass 300 million global users at one point, with strong growth from emerging markets such as India and Brazil.
 Unfortunately, Orkut could not keep pace with Facebook’s popularity and got shut down in late 2014.

 Google has continued to invest in social media to date, banking on Google+ and YouTube in a big way.
 Even now, though YouTube’s social aspect is limited at best, and it seems like Google+ may end up as yet another expensive failure.

 Google To Follow Suite With Facebook And Copy Snapchat